School and classroom visits on five continents

 I was impressed bythe fee for the two-day training course in Alavanyo: it consisted of a large bunch of plantains and a bucket full of palm oil seeds.

-My conclusion: Respect is a central didactic category demanded worldwide (Sennett 2004).
-It creates the basis for a working alliance between teachers and pupils. - But what exactly is meant by this is interpreted very differently depending on the socio-cultural level of development.
+My conclusion: Respect is a key pedagogical concept that is universally recognised (Sennett 2004).
+It lays the foundation for a working partnership between lecturers and pupils. – However, what exactly this entails is interpreted very differently depending on the level of socio-cultural development.

-I have now visited a good dozen Chinese kindergartens and schools and seen many lessons.
-Teaching is much more teacher-centred than in Germany - but at a high professional and didactic level.[6]
+I have now visited a good dozen Chinese nurseries and schools and observed many lessons.
+Teaching is significantly more teacher-centred than in Germany – but it is of a high academic and pedagogical standard.[6]

-"Kindergarten" at the East China Normal University in Shanghai.
-It is located on the university campus.
+The ‘Kindergarten’ at East China Normal University in Shanghai.
+It is situated on the university campus.
 Around 500 children attend it.
-There is a precisely formulated curriculum.
-There are also specialised rooms for science lessons, project work and calligraphy.
-The children are lively and cheerful.
+There is a carefully formulated curriculum.
+In addition, there are specialist rooms for science lessons, for project work and for calligraphy.
+The children are lively and cheerful as they get on with their activities.

 A lesson in the kindergarten: My former doctoral student Catherine Walter-Lager (a Zurich educator who has now become a professor of elementary education at the University of Graz) has travelled with me.
 She does a movement exercise with the Chinese children.
 And then she tells a picture story about a Swiss children's book.
 She speaks Schwyz German.
 This is translated into English by Manfred Pfiffner and into Chinese by Ma Yuan, a doctoral student at Humboldt University in Berlin.
 I am impressed by how professionally Catherine goes about her work.
 You can see in a minute that teacher training can be "revitalised" at any time.